by Leo Cronin, Cincinnati Bell Chief Security Officer

 Ensure that all of your home network connected devices (smartphones, tablets, computers, game consoles, smart TVs, and Internet of Things) are behind password protected gateways with network address translation (NAT) and firewall protection enabled.
 NAT hides your devices so people cannot see them on the Internet and firewalls limit network traffic and intrusions.
 Hackers can find machines directly connected to the internet within just one minute.

 - If you are a Cincinnati Bell customer, all configurations are set up securely by default.
+Moreover, Cincinnati Bell offers products and services that provide additional layers of protection to your work from home environment (see below).

 - If you are unsure about the security of your configuration, check your service provider's website for details.